Our highly varied centers represent a sweeping range of interests, scholarship and expertise.

 Objectives include: enhancing faculty and student research and scholarship; enhancing undergraduate and graduate programs; providing outreach activities that contribute to the local economy; supporting student engagement; and stimulating interdisciplinary interactions among faculty, students, librarians and staff.

-Established in 1997, the Center for Legislative Studies is housed in the Department of Political Science.
+Established in 1997, the Center for Democratic Governance and Leadership is housed in the Department of Political Science.
 It operates within the context of a dynamic educational environment that encourages research, teaching and community service.

-The Center for Legislative Studies has three primary goals: to advance leading-edge research on the study of democratic legislative institutions; to integrate research, teaching and policy application; and to engage and advance the economic, cultural, civic and political life of Southeastern Massachusetts, other domestic communities, and our global community.
+The Center for Democratic Governance and Leadership has three primary goals: to advance leading-edge research on the study of democratic governance and leadership in established and emerging democracies; to integrate research, teaching and policy application; and to engage and advance the economic, cultural, civic and political life of Southeastern Massachusetts, other domestic communities, and our global community.

 The center has earned national recognition from the American Association of State Colleges and Universities, which selected it as one of a hundred examples of effective programs at public four-year colleges and universities.

 Center for Middle East Studies (CMES)

 The mission of the Middle East Studies Center (CMES) is to introduce and enhance the educational and cultural awareness of the Middle East region and of its diverse peoples, history and cultures.
 CMES promotes both specialized knowledge and public understanding of this crucial region of the world, which includes the Arab states, Turkey, Iran and Israel.